 Taking a semester or year to study abroad is an experience that is presented to most college students as a great learning experience.
-However universities should also educate their students about potential drawbacks, which can be numerous.
-Whether or not the upsides outweigh the downsides is what we’re about to explore.
+However, universities should also educate their students about potential drawbacks, which can be numerous.

 The Upsides of Studying Abroad